 Adapted from "A Girl and Her Pig: Recipes and Stories" by April Bloomfield

 Chef April Bloomfield of New York’s The Spotted Pig created this soup version of bubble and squeak, an English dish of shallow-fried vegetables, to use up leftover root vegetables.
 To make it, sauté a mix of onion, parsnip, potato, Jerusalem artichoke, carrot, fennel, celery root, and turnip, then simmer with broth until tender.
 Season with a little lemon juice, fresh rosemary, and red pepper flakes, and you’ll have a healthy, hearty soup that you can easily make vegetarian or vegan by using vegetable broth instead of chicken broth.
+If you’re craving some protein, pair with our easy Swedish Meatballs on the side.

 What to buy: The eight different vegetables in this soup give it a complex flavor and lots of texture, but if you can’t find one of them, just use more of any of the others.